Azhdankov/pega_external_kafka_dockers/README.md

 ### Kafka

-* You might read about bitnami/kafka by this [link](https://hub.docker.com/r/bitnami/kafka/).
-However you just could donwload current project with all settings
+* You might read about bitnami/kafka by using this [link](https://hub.docker.com/r/bitnami/kafka/).
+However you just can donwload current project with all settings

 ## Configure kafka docker container

 * Run the docker-compose file

-* Inside kafka docker you should run kafka-storage.sh for generate kafka cluster id (path to script /opt/bitnami/kafka/bin):
+* Inside kafka docker you should run kafka-storage.sh to generate kafka cluster id (path to script /opt/bitnami/kafka/bin):

 ```bash
         ./kafka-storage.sh random-uuid
 ```

-* Update docker-compose.yml by generated uuid above
+* Update docker-compose.yml by generating uuid above

-* Next step is adding network for our dockers (you can use any ip as you want) and don`t forget to apply new network for kafka-ui and kafka services:
+* Next step is to add network for our dockers (you can use any ip you want) and don`t forget to apply a new network for kafka-ui and kafka services:

 ```docker
         networks: